zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/store/context-bridge.d.ts:5:5 - (ae-forgotten-export) The symbol "AnyFunction" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:26:9 - (ae-forgotten-export) The symbol "Action" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:32:9 - (ae-forgotten-export) The symbol "Component" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:34:9 - (ae-forgotten-export) The symbol "Identity" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:36:5 - (ae-forgotten-export) The symbol "AccountRights" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:44:5 - (ae-forgotten-export) The symbol "StringOfLength" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:81:5 - (ae-forgotten-export) The symbol "BooleanString" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:86:5 - (ae-forgotten-export) The symbol "AccountSettingsAttrs" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:87:5 - (ae-forgotten-export) The symbol "AccountSettingsPrefs" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:88:5 - (ae-forgotten-export) The symbol "ZimletProp" needs to be exported by the entry point lib.d.ts